Top tips for puppy training

-It can be an exciting time when you bring a new puppy home, but training will also help them settle and get used to their new environment.
+Getting a new puppy can be an exciting time, but training will help them to settle and get used to their new environment.
 Most dogs love learning new tricks as they get lots of priase and attention.

 Whether you decide to do the puppy training yourself or classes, there are still positive things you can do to help your puppy get used to their new routine.